 A miniature speaker or sounder is connected to D9 for alerts and an optional sidetone.
 I used a CEM1201(50) sounder from Digikey.
 Since it only has a 50 ohm resistance and Arduino pins should be kept below 40 mA output, I connected a 200 Ω resistor in series with the speaker.
-A capacitor of 0.4 uF to 1.0 uF or so could also be instead of the resistor, to limit current..
+A capacitor of 0.4 uF to 1.0 uF or so could also be used.